 When all is said and done, it is very likely that we actually have the Jesus Story because of the Roman Catholic Church.
 It seems unlikely that the story would have survived through the handing down of Christian Gnositicsm, strong and vibrant as it was in the Mediterranean Region two thousand years ago.
 We just don't know.
 What we do know is that there is much more to the Jesus Story than the literal story whether that story is seen as historical or not.
 We know that initiators of Christian Gnosticism guided those who were ready into the deeper mysteries, deeper consciousness.
 We know that leaders in institutional Christianity provided intellectual knowledge of the Church's doctrine, practical knowledge of moral behavior, and how to participate in the Church's rituals.
 We know that participation in external ritual does not transform the hearts of large numbers of people.
 But then, what does?
 History attests to this.
 However, Jesus Energy is real and holds power to transform lives at the deepest level.
 This wondrous Energy is so profoundly, desperately needed in our time.
 Consciousness is rising...and it happens one person at a time.
 It is also deepened in the context of loving, supportive communities.
 Their number is also growing.
 So let us take up the challenge, using whatever means are available to us from whatever source.
 The ultimate Jesus Dream is of Unitive Consciousness, what the mystics of the ages have experienced, from whatever spiritual tradition.

 So is the Jesus Story simply another story?
-No the Jesus Story is just the greatest story ever told.
+No the Jesus Story is just one of the greatest stories ever told.